Skip to content

 Labels

-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-E-mentor Call for participation: This issue has a mentor.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC E-mentor Call for participation: This issue has a mentor.
 Use #t-compiler/help on Zulip for discussion.
 S-tracking-unimplemented Status: The feature has not been implemented.
 T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.

 Projects